 You must replicate data from your SaaS applications to a data warehouse before you can report on it using Superset.
 Superset can connect to almost 30 databases and data warehouses.
 Once you choose a data source you want to connect to, you must specify a host name and port, database name, and username and password to get access to the data.
 You then specify the database schema or tables you want to work with.

 Keeping data from webhooks up to date

 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You have to keep an eye on any changes your applications make to the data they deliver.
 You should also watch out for cases where your script doesn't recognize a new data type.
 And since you'll be responsible for maintaining your script, every time your users want slightly different information, you'll have to modify the script.

 From Webhooks to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Webhooks data in Superset is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Webhooks to Redshift, Webhooks to BigQuery, Webhooks to Azure SQL Data Warehouse, Webhooks to PostgreSQL, Webhooks to Panoply, and Webhooks to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Webhooks with Superset.
-With just a few clicks, Stitch starts extracting your Webhooks data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Superset.
+With just a few clicks, Stitch starts extracting your Webhooks data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Superset.